Sheila M. Katz

 B.A., Sociology and Women’s Studies, University of Georgia

-Professor Sheila Katz uses qualitative methodologies to explore women’s experiences in poverty, welfare, accessing health and human services, higher education and during the Great Recession.
-She conducts longitudinal qualitative research with single mothers who graduated from higher education while participating in the welfare system in the San Francisco Bay Area.
+In “Reformed American Dreams,” she conducted longitudinal qualitative research with single mothers who graduated from higher education while participating in the welfare system in the San Francisco Bay Area.
 She interviewed the same participants three times, in 2006, 2008 and 2011 with a 78 percent retention rate, and her research explores the needs of families who pursued higher education while on welfare, how families fared during/after the Great Recession, the role of grassroots advocacy organizations in their lives and policy issues for welfare reauthorization.
 This project received national funding from the National Science Foundation and the National Poverty Center.

-Prior to coming to the University of Houston, Dr. Katz was an assistant professor in the sociology department at Sonoma State University.
+Prior to coming to the University of Houston, Dr. Katz was an assistant professor in the sociology department at Sonoma State University, where she was granted tenure and promotion in 2014.
 From 2003-2013, Dr. Katz collaborated with the community-based organization, Low Income Families’ Empowerment through Education, conducting community-based participatory research in the “Family Violence is NOT an Option” and the “Education Works” projects.